spotfiresoftware/tibco-streaming-samples/nativelibrary/README.md

-# Native
+# Native: Samples

-How to use native libraries in Spotfire&reg; Streaming 11.1.0-SNAPSHOT projects.
+How to use native libraries in Spotfire&reg; Streaming 11.1.0 projects.

 Samples :